cseanburns/systems-librarianship/src/6a-install-wordpress.md

 If you want to, you can rename your `wordpress` directory to something else.
 The WordPress documentation uses `blog` as an example.
 But it could be something else, like the name of a fictional library that you might be using WordPress for to build a site.
-If you decide to change it, be sure to keep the name lowercase and one word (no spaces and only alphabetic characters).
+If you decide to change it, keep the name lowercase and URL-friendly (letters, numbers, and hyphens; no spaces).
 For example, if I want to change mine to `library`, then:

 ```